amaliariegelhuth/Huffman-Coding/README.md

 2. Write out the signature two-byte code (0x0bc0), which identifies the file as our special zip file.
 (This and all of the following steps that involve writing out to the binary file will use the overloaded `write()` method  in the `BinaryOut` class, as shown in the `Huff.java` code I have provided.)

-3. Write out, as an integer (32 bits, i.e., 4 bytes), the number of symbols in the frequency table HashMap.
+3. Write out, as an integer (32 bits, i.e., 4 bytes), the number of chars (keys) in the frequency table `HashMap`.

 4. Next write out the symbol frequency information.
 For each key in the symbol table, write the key (i.e., the character) using one byte and write its integer frequency using 4 bytes.
-Remember, a char type is really just an integer value that corresponds to the decimal ASCII code for that char.
+Remember, a char type is really just a value that corresponds to the decimal ASCII code for that char.
 To write out a char using only one byte, you can use the version of `write()` in `BinaryOut` that takes two arguments: a char and the number of bits in the char that you want to print out.

 5. Reopen the input file, and process it character by character.